-As I mentioned above the requirements are very similar to the Ghanaian adoption requirements mentioned above.
+As I mentioned above the requirements are very similar in most Sub-Saharan African countries.
 The person adopting must be physically, emotionally and psychologically sound.
 When adopting a child, many steps must be taken before a child can be placed in the care of the adoptive parent.
-If anyone other than an adoption agency places a child with prospective adoptive parents, the Chief Inspector of Children must be notified of the placement.
+The Kenyan law states that, if anyone other than an adoption agency places a child with prospective adoptive parents, the Chief Inspector of Children must be notified of the placement.
 The adoption society or a legal guardian must make inquiries and obtain reports on the personal circumstances of the applicant, child, and child's parents or guardians.

 Unless otherwise directed, the applicant, as well as the child to be adopted, must attend the hearing on the application for adoption.
 If the court approves the adoption order, the Registrar draws it up and a certified copy is served on the Registrar-General within thirty days.
 After an adoption decree is approved and the appropriate paperwork has been filed and issued, the adoptive parents can apply for a Kenyan passport for the child.
 Once the passport has been issued, the child is free to depart the country.

-Those applying for the adoption of a child must be 25 years of age or older and must be at least 21 years older than the child.
-Once again, the older you are the better your chances.
+According to the Kenyan law, those applying for the adoption of a child must be 25 years of age or older and must be at least 21 years older than the child.
+In other words, the older you are, the better your chances.
 However, if the adopter is a relative, the adoptive parent must be at least 21 years of age.
 Both the adoptive parent and the child must be resident in Kenya at the time of the proposed adoption.
-Unlike in Ghana where 3 months residency is required, Kenya requires at least 6 months to ensure that the person adopting the child knows something about the way of life in Kenya and to enable the person help the adopted child adjust to his or her new environment after adoption.
+Also, Kenya requires at least 6 months residency to ensure that the person adopting the child knows a bit about the way of life in Kenya, and to enable the person help the adopted child adjust to his or her new environment after adoption.
 The required length of residency for the adoptive parent is generally six months.
 The child must be in the continuous care and possession of the applicant for at least three consecutive months immediately proceeding the date of the submission to the court of the application for the adoption order.

 A Kenyan child adopted by an American citizen must obtain an immigrant visa before he or she can enter the U.S. as a lawful permanent resident.
 There are two distinct categories of immigrant visas available to children adopted by American citizens.
-The U.S. requirements are the same as described above in the Ghanaian adoption process.
+The US requirements are the same for all countries in Africa.

 •The adoptive or prospective adoptive parent must be an American citizen;